Satyagraha

 adorns a soldier.’

-‘A man cannot practice ahimsa and be a coward at the
+‘A man cannot practise ahimsa and be a coward at

 courage.’